What are the Quordle answers today?

 On social media, many Quordle players have expressed how tough they thought the puzzle was.

-“Difficult today,” one person tweeted, while another said: “Worst I’ve ever done!.”

-Other players were pleased with how they did on the game: “Not a bad way to start the day!,” one wrote, while another said: “I’m getting so d*** good at these omg.”
+Other players were pleased with how they did on the game: “Good day,” one wrote, while another said: “Much better today!!”

 Register for free to continue reading